 - Small-Group Premium Northern Lights Tour

 - Northern Lights Tour By Bus and also similar tour with another big bus company.
 These tours are much cheaper, but you are traveling with a big group and flexibility is therefore limited.

 - Northern Lights by Boat.
 This tour seems to be quite popular and has really good reviews too.
 Just beware that it’s extremely difficult to get any good pictures of the auroras from a boat.
 You need a tripod and long aperture for the Northern Lights, and so ideally you stand on a solid surface.
 If you want to learn a bit more about photographing the Northern Lights, check this post: How to find and photograph the Northern Lights – beginner’s guide.

 Blue Lagoon is Iceland’s most popular attraction.
 Yes, it’s expensive, and yes, it’s busy.
 But there’s nothing better than to soak in a hot geothermal pool after a long cold winter day.
-Blue Lagoon is located about 45min drive from Reykjavik and if you don’t have a car it’s best to book Blue Lagoon entrance tickets with a bus transfer.
-This option costs the same on all the websites and is the most popular one as it gives you the most flexibility as to how long you want to stay there.
-Alternatively, you can visit Blue Lagoon in combination with one of the other day trips – see the best options further down.
+Blue Lagoon is located about 45min drive from Reykjavik and if you don’t have a car it’s best to book Blue Lagoon bus transfer from Reykjavik.
+Note that you have to pre-book Blue Lagoon tickets in advance as well – see their website for more info.
+Or you can book a trip that combines Blue Lagoon with a day trip to the Golden Circle.

 Glacier hiking and ice caving